dorinandreidragan/config-wsl-dev/README.md

-# Configure WSL Development on a Windows Machine
+# Configure Development under WSL on a Windows Machine

 This guide will help you configure a Windows 11 machine with WSL 2, Docker Desktop and other tools for development.